Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Elgethun Capital Management

 Elgethun Capital Management (ECM) is a fee-only firm based in Sioux Falls.
-The firm works with both non-high-net-worth and high-net-worth individuals, as well as banks and thrift institutions, pension and profit-sharing plans, investment companies, trusts, estates, charitable organizations, corporations, endowments and pooled investment vehicles.
+The firm works with both non-high-net-worth and high-net-worth individuals, as well as pension and profit-sharing plans, trusts, estates, charitable organizations, corporations, endowments and pooled investment vehicles.
 The firm’s minimum account size requirement is $1 million.

 As a fee-only practice, ECM advisors don't earn commissions from the sale of financial products from third-party firms.
 ECM and its advisors are compensated solely by the advisory fees its clients pay.

-The firm has four chartered financial analysts (CFAs) on staff.
+The firm has three chartered financial analysts (CFAs) on staff, as well as one chartered alternative investment analyst (CAIA).

 Elgethun Capital Management Background